-If it is alleged that a bicyclist’s conduct contributed to the cause of an accident, his or her share of fault will not prevent them from recovering damages unless the injured cyclist’s actions are more than 50 percent to blame for causing the injury.
+If it is alleged that a bicyclist’s conduct contributed to the cause of an accident, his or her share of fault will not prevent recovering damages unless the injured cyclist’s actions are more than 50 percent to blame for causing the injury.
 When there are multiple causes of an accident, the state’s comparative negligence rule may reduce the amount recovered by an amount proportionate to the fault.

 To recover compensation, an injured bicyclist must demonstrate that another person acted in a negligent or deliberately wrongful manner.
 In addition, the cyclist must show that the negligent or wrongful conduct was the cause of the injuries and other losses.

 A bicycle accident lawyer in Indiana, PA could collect evidence to prove liability for negligence.
 Relevant materials to a personal injury case may include photographs or video from the accident, medical documentation, police accident reports, and other evidence.